mohitsharma012/AuthEase/README.md

    JWT_SECRET=your_jwt_secret
    ```

-   (.env files are included in the repo for ease of setup.
+   -(.env files are included in the repo for ease of setup.
 No API keys are required.)
-   (But make sure you don't add the .env file in the Production)
+   -(But make sure you don't add the .env file in the Production)

 5. Start the servers: